pinellolab/haystack_bio/README.md

     python setup.py install

 after having all the dependencies installed.
-The list of depencies can be found in the Docker file.
+The list of dependencies can be found in the Docker file.

 Citation
 --------